 include training in improving grammar, etiquette, time management, and goal setting,

-These activities center on empowering African-American males to develop powerful
+These activities center on empowering African-American males to develop powerful and

-discussions and reflect on goals for their academic and professional careers.
+and reflect on goals for their academic and professional careers.

 AAMRC Movie Night - Once a month, the Center hosts Movie Night to show a movie or

-documentary which sheds light on various challenges of importance to Black males
+documentary which sheds light on various challenges of importance to Black males and/or

-session where the audience is able to share their insights and ideas with one another.
+where the audience is able to share their insights and ideas with one another.